NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_stereo.rst

 This program can distribute the stereo processing over multiple computing nodes if invoked with the ``--nodes-list`` option.
-It uses GNU Parallel to manage the jobs, a tool which is shipped with the Stereo Pipeline.
+It uses GNU Parallel to manage the jobs, a program that is shipped with the Stereo Pipeline.
 It expects that all nodes can connect to each other using ssh without password and that they share the same storage space.